garfjeld/academic-kickstart/content/FRCS/sbscalcium.md

 Acts on the bone to indirectly increase osteoclast activity.

-Acts on the kut to strongly increase Ca and Phos absorption.
+Acts on the gut to strongly increase Ca and Phos absorption.

 Net effect: Increase serum Cal and Phos